StanLivitski/Comety/README.rst

 Browser compatibility
 '''''''''''''''''''''

-Comety has been designed for compatibility with the following browsers:
+*Comety* is designed for compatibility with the following browsers:

 +-----------------------------------------------------------+---------------+
 |  Name                                                     | Version       |